rstms/cfgdir/README.md

 # cfgdir
-Read envdir style configuration directory and output as JSON
+Read envdir style configuration directory and output as JSON or YAML

 Project is hosted at https://github.com/rstms/cfgdir